bjssacademy/advanced-tdd/chapter09/chapter09.md

 func createFetchProfileFunction(queryDatabase func(string, int) []string) func(int) UserProfile {
 	return func(id int) UserProfile {
-		query := "SELECT name, age, favouriteFood FROM Profiles WHERE id = ?"
+		query := "SELECT name, favouriteFood FROM Profiles WHERE id = ?"

         // calls whatever function we passed in ... we don;t know, here, what exactly gets called
 		// This is the Dependency Inversion at work